Fascist Italy: Clerical fascism

-The 1929 treaties with Mussolini partially recovered the Papacy's spiritual primacy in Italy, making the Pope sovereign in the Vatican City state, and restoring Roman Catholicism as the State religion.
+The 1929 treaties with Mussolini partially recovered the Papacy's spiritual primacy in Italy, making the Pope sovereign in the Vatican City state, and restoring Catholicism as the state religion.
 In March 1929, a nationwide plebiscite was held to publicly endorse the Treaty.
 Opponents were intimidated by the Fascist régime, the Catholic Action party instructed Catholics to vote for Fascist candidates, and Mussolini claimed that the only "no" votes were of those "few ill-advised anti-clericals who refuse to accept the Lateran Pacts".
 Nearly 9 million Italians voted (90% of the registered electorate), and only 136,000 voted "no".
 The Lateran Treaty remains in place today.

 In 1938, the Italian Racial Laws and the Manifesto of Race were promulgated by the Fascist régime, designed to outlaw and persecute both Italian Jews and Protestant Christians, especially Evangelicals and Pentecostals.

 In January 1939, The Jewish National Monthly reported "the only bright spot in Italy has been the Vatican, where fine humanitarian statements by the Pope have been issuing regularly".
 When Mussolini's anti-Semitic decrees began depriving Jews of employment in Italy, Pius XI personally admitted professor Vito Volterra, a famous Italian Jewish mathematician, into the Pontifical Academy of Science.

 Despite Mussolini's close alliance with Hitler's Germany, Italy did not fully adopt Nazism's genocidal ideology towards the Jews.
 The Nazis were frustrated by the Italian authorities' refusal to co-operate in the round-ups of Jews, and no Jews were deported prior to the formation of the Italian Social Republic puppet-state following the Armistice of Cassibile.
 In the Italian-occupied Independent State of Croatia, German envoy Siegfried Kasche advised Berlin that Italian forces had "apparently been influenced" by Vatican opposition to German anti-Semitism.
 As anti-Axis feeling grew in Italy, the use of Vatican Radio to broadcast papal disapproval of race murder and anti-Semitism angered the Nazis.

 Mussolini was overthrown in July 1943, the Germans moved to occupy Italy, and they also commenced a round-up of Jews.
 Thousands of Italian Jews and a small number of Protestants died in the Nazi concentration camps.
+Six thousand, Jews, Slovenians, and Italian Resistance were murdered and incinerated at the only concentration camp in Italy, San Sabba Rice Mill. in Trieste.